libfuse/pyfuse3/rst/lock.rst

  The global lock
 =================

-.. currentmodule:: llfuse
+.. currentmodule:: pyfuse3

-Python-LLFUSE uses a global lock to synchronize concurrent requests.
+pyfuse3 uses a global lock to synchronize concurrent requests.
 Since the GIL already enforces that Python threads do not run concurrently, this does not result in any additional performance penalties.
 However, the use of an explicit lock allows direct control over which Python